PaNOSC-ViNYL/ase/doc/ase/cmdline.rst

 Command line tool
 =================

+.. warning:: This was an experiment that went bad!
+Don't use it!

 The :program:`ase` program can be used to do calculations with :ref:`ASE supported calculators<supported calculators>` on the command line without having to write a Python script.
 The syntax is::